Symptoms of CIRS as described by Dr. Ritchie Shoemaker

-To be diagnosed with CIRS/Mould Illness you need to have a multisystem, multi-symptom illness.
+According to Dr. Shoemaker to be diagnosed with Chronic Inflammatory Response Syndrome (CIRS) patients need to have a multi-system, multi-symptom illness.

-In research Dr. Shoemaker found that 35 health symptoms could be categorised into 13 clusters (Shoemaker et al., 2006).
+In research Dr. Shoemaker found that 35 health symptoms reached statistical significance in CIRS patients, compared to healthy controls, and these could be categorised into 13 clusters (Shoemaker et al., 2006).
 If a patient is confirmed to have 8 or more clusters of symptoms the likelihood of presence of CIRS exceeds 95%.
 A cluster is positive if you have one or more symptoms in each group.
-When combined with VCS deficits, symptom clusters can yield an accuracy of 98.5%, with false negatives < 2%.
-(Shoemaker et al, 2017).
+When combined with VCS deficits, symptom clusters can yield an accuracy of 98.5%, with false negatives < 2% (Shoemaker et al, 2017).
 [Note clusters and VCS cannot differentiate CIRS-WDB from other CIRS causes such as CIRS-PLS (Post Lyme Syndrome)].

 Dr. Shoemaker says that it’s reasonable to do further testing if you are positive for 6+ symptom clusters (Berry, 2014).